Accelerated Public Health Program

 - A .pdf outlining how you have completed or plan to complete the prerequisites (download a template here)

 - Transcripts that include grades through fall quarter of your 3rd year

 - $95 Application Fee (NOTE: If you are concerned about paying the application fee, contact Global Health Studies.

 - Select students will be invited to a 30-minute interview.

-- The mandatory virtual interview day will be held on Friday, April 16, 2021.
+- The mandatory virtual interview day will be held on a Friday in April 2022, to be determined.

-- Students will receive admissions decisions by Monday, May 3, 2021.
+- Students will receive admissions decisions by in early May 2022.